plops/cl-cpp-generator2/README.md

 ### C++ Naming in Lisp

 *   **Inverted Readtable:** To allow writing C++ identifiers (like `myVariable` or `MyClass`) directly as Common Lisp symbols, the readtable case is set to `:invert`.
 This is highly convenient but can have unforeseen side effects in complex Lisp environments.
+E.g. if you `(ql:quickload "cl-change-case")` when performed before `(ql:quickload "cl-cpp-generator2)` but fails due to an error during loading of the cl-unicode package.
 *   **Handling Scoped Names (`::`):** The Common Lisp reader is confused by the colons in C++ scoped names like `std::cout`.
 To work around this, `cl-cpp-generator2` replaces all double-minus sequences (`--`) in symbols with `::` during code emission.
 This allows you to write `std--cout` in Lisp to generate `std::cout` in C++.
 *   **Templates as Strings:** While you *can* write complex template types as s-expressions, e.g., `(space std--array (angle float 4))`, it is often more convenient and readable to provide them as a simple string: `"std::array<float,4>"`.
 The s-expression form is primarily useful when you need to programmatically generate types using Lisp macros, as shown in this example that creates several arrays of different sizes: